django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 ------------

-Although django-helpdesk has originally been written for the English language, there are already multiple translations to Spanish, Polish, and German and more translations are welcomed.
+Although django-helpdesk has originally been written for the English language, there are already multiple translations to Spanish, Polish, German and Russian.
+More translations are welcomed!

 Translations are handled using the excellent Transifex service which is much easier for most users than manually editing .po files.
 It also allows